ibramich3/TournamentFlagApp/README.md

 # Tournament Flag App

-A Java Swing-based desktop application that displays country flags for FIFA World Cup 2022 teams.
+A lightweight web and Java Swing application that displays country flags for FIFA World Cup 2022 teams.
 Users can select a team from a dropdown menu to view the corresponding flag image.

 ## Overview